pin11829/FHEEB/README.md

-# A Study of the Applicability of Ideal Lattice-Based Fully Homomorphic Encryption Scheme to Ethereum Blockchain
+# Appendice of A Study of the Applicability of Ideal Lattice-Based Fully Homomorphic Encryption Scheme to Ethereum Blockchain

 ## Appendix A
   * Error Estimation